LatinumFinance/LatinumFinance.github.io/index.md

 >

 Click the `"Make a Ecosystem"` tab in Discord and send the requested information.(name of ecosystem, wallet address's, etc...)
+Congratulations!
+You have just created your Latinum Finance Ecosystem!

 ## Building your Ecosystem